-Cafeteria and Lunch Procedures: Below are specific guidelines regarding cafeteria use and expected lunch behaviors.
+When school is in normal session, we operate under the following parameters: Below are specific guidelines regarding cafeteria use and expected lunch behaviors.

 - The cafeteria is off limits to students unless it is their scheduled lunch. - During a student's scheduled lunch, there are authorized areas for students to be in.
 These areas consist of the cafeteria or the media center with permission.
 Students are not authorized to be in any other place during their lunch unless they are under the direct supervision of a teacher. - Within the first ten (10) minutes of lunch, students are expected to determine their location where they will eat lunch.
 Beyond this point, there should be no movement up and down the stairs. - The dress code does apply during lunch time. - Students are expected to clean up after themselves and deposit their litter in a trashcan. - Students are not permitted to loiter in the cafe.
 Students not in line should find a seat in the cafeteria - With respect to electronics, students are permitted to use electronic devices during lunch.
 However, phones and other electronic devices should only be audible to the owner.
 Speakers are not permitted at RHS.